vidyar/shippabledocs1/sources/start.rst

 **Step 4** : Test Visualizations
 --------------------------------

-If you would like to use our test visualization feature a couple of easy steps are required.
+If you would like to use our test visualization feature, then the code coverage output should be in cobertura xml format and test result should be in junit format.
+Refer Code Sample for more details.

 --------